 SUS online calculator

-The System Usability Scale (SUS) is a widely used tool for measuring the usability and overall user satisfaction of a system or product.
+This SUS Calculator is a widely used tool for measuring the usability and overall user satisfaction of a system or product.
 It was developed by John Brooke in 1986 and has since become one of the standards of testing.
+SUS is an acronym for System Usability Scale

 It measures the perceived ease of use and usefulness of a product and provides a score that indicates its level of usability.